eric97li/Raimei/README.md

 Create an API key edit the .env.local file's value for GOOGLE_MAPS_API_KEY

+Provide the "let linkString3 = 'key= ' " (line 126 in SetDriverInfoScreen.tsx) with the GOOGLE_MAPS_API_KEY value as well

 Download Expo Go from either Google Play or Apple Store to run the app on your phone.